Three Links: 2008: Full establishment

-Full restoration of the Three Links officially commenced on 15 December 2008, with inaugural direct shipping, direct flights, and direct mail.
+Full establishment of the Three Links officially commenced on 15 December 2008, with inaugural direct shipping, direct flights, and direct mail.
 On August 31, 2009, the number of flights between China and Taiwan increased to 270.
 They no longer had to bypass Hong Kong airspace and also were no longer all operating as chartered flights; i.e., a large number of regular scheduled flights began to cross the Taiwan Strait out of 25 Chinese airports.